Top 8 Threat Modeling Methodologies and Techniques

 A typical threat modeling process includes five steps: threat intelligence, asset identification, mitigation capabilities, risk assessment, and threat mapping.
 Each of these provides different insights and visibility into your security posture.

-There are six main methodologies you can use while threat modeling: STRIDE, PASTA, CVSS, attack trees, Security Cards, and hTMM.
+There are eight main methodologies you can use while threat modeling: STRIDE, PASTA, VAST, Trike, CVSS, Attack Trees, Security Cards, and hTMM.
 Each of these methodologies provides a different way to assess the threats facing your IT assets.

 - Advantages of threat modeling